Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 Aquafaba is the liquid that remains after cooking legumes such as chickpeas, lentils, or beans.
 Aquafaba is a vegan-friendly replacement for egg whites.

-Aquafaba can be used in recipes that call for whipped egg whites, such as meringues and macaroons.
+Aquafaba can be used in recipes for whipped egg whites, such as meringues and macaroons.
 Aquafaba has a similar protein structure to eggs because the liquid acts as the protein in egg whites when it is beaten.

 🥚 Aquafaba as an egg substitute: 3 tablespoons of Aquafaba for each egg or egg white.